moshemarciano/napp.alloy.adapter.restsql/README.md

 parameters will be replaced *before* the URL is used to communicate with the server

+### fetchTriggerOnChange (@moshemarciano)

+Only trigger a fetch on the collection if anything was done to change it (create/delete/update)

+	photos.fetch({
+		fetchTriggerOnChange : true,
+		.
+		.

+use this property to reduce the need to do data processing and view updating if not needed. default behavior is to trigger a fetch even if no changes are made(backward compatibility)

 ### Relationships (@moshemarciano) (still in beta)

 Setup a relationship between models/collections, if your backend sends back JSON data which includes albums for example, and each album has a photos attribute which in itself is a sub collection, you can specify it like this and the adapter will detect it and begin a recursive SYNC operation on the sub-collection, so in one fetch, one HTTP request you can update multiple collections.